piroman99/wp-install/README.md

 Soon
 ---
-Simple DNS for one domain, Outgoing Mail , fine tuning <br>
+Simple DNS for one domain,  fine tuning <br>
 test process in https://github.com/piroman99/wp-install/tree/master/test <br>
 We need your help and participation<br>